hashicorp/terraform-provider-google/website/docs/r/workbench_instance.html.markdown

 * `kms_key` -
   (Optional)
   'Optional.
-Input only.
 The KMS key used to encrypt the disks, only applicable if disk_encryption is CMEK.
 Format: `projects/{project_id}/locations/{location}/keyRings/{key_ring_id}/cryptoKeys/{key_id}`
   Learn more about using your own encryption keys.'